wenjiaz/content-api-docs/docs/getting_started.md

 [http://content.guardianapis.com/search?q=debates] (http://content.guardianapis.com/search?q=debates)

-Here, the `q` parameter filters the results to only those that include that search term.
+Here the `q` parameter filters the results to only those that include that search term.
 In this case, there are many results, so we might want to filter down the response to something more meaningful, specifically looking for political content published in 2014, for example:

 [http://content.guardianapis.com/search?q=debate&tag=tone/news,politics/politics&from-date=2014-01-01](http://content.guardianapis.com/search?q=debate&tag=politics/politics&from-date=2014-01-01)